safijari/safijari.github.io.source/content/blog/posts/2020-05-numpy-python-julia-response.md

 and the first thought through my head was "uhhh ... why is that even a question?".
 I later realized that this was a follow up to the author's previous article called ["Should You Jump Python's Ship and Move to Julia?"](https://towardsdatascience.com/should-you-jump-pythons-ship-and-move-to-julia-ccd32e7d25d9).

-Upon more investigation it was clear that the author (whose name is Emmett) is a `Julia` evangelist with seemingly very little experience in `Python`.
+Upon more investigation it was clear that the author (whose name is Emmett) is a `Julia` evangelist and he seems very competent in `Julia` but based on the articles maybe relatively new to `python`.
 Now this is ... fine.
 I have a great deal of respect for `Julia` and the community around it and the language has come a long way from when I first used it in grad school (as I noticed during my lengthy exploration of the language in a past video).